selvalakshmi1112/ML-Project--Fashion-MNIST/README.md

 # Fashion-MNIST
-In this notebook, we build a simple convoluation neural network using tensorflow to classify Fashion-MNIST dataset (https://www.kaggle.com/zalando-research/fashionmnist), which is a dataset of Zalando's article images.
+In this notebook, we build a simple convoluation neural network using tensorflow to classify Fashion-MNIST dataset, which is a dataset of Zalando's article images.
 Fashion-MNIST serves as a direct drop-in replacement for the original MNIST dataset for benchmarking machine learning algorithms